rortizs/MiWebApp/README.md

 This project is used by the following companies:

-- ING.
-RICHARD ORTIZ - UMG
+- Ingeniero Richard Ortiz | UMG Guastatoya